Using Safety Deposit Boxes to Store Important Papers

 Numerous safety precautions protect your safety deposit box.
-Banks generally verify signatures and identities of anybody who requests access to the box.
-Handing your key to someone else or sending somebody with the power of attorney to act on your behalf will typically not work, but check with your bank to verify its procedures.
-If you want anybody else to have access to your box, visit the bank and complete any paperwork with that person well before they need access.
+Banks generally verify the signatures and identity of anybody who requests access to the box.
+Handing your key to someone else or sending somebody with a power of attorney to act on your behalf will typically not work, but check with your bank to verify procedures.
+If you want anybody else to have access to your box, visit the bank and complete any paperwork with that person long before they need access.

 Evolution and Alternatives